cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- because of this: the villagers are afraid of her and avoid her
 - She appears mild
 	- but has a strong will, and she aids the party as best she can in saving herself
-- She doesn't remember her early past
-- She doesn't know how she came to Barovia or where she came from
-- Her encounters with [[Strahd Von Zarovich|Strahd]] are fuzzy memories (because of his vampiric charm)
-	- She remembers

 ## What They Want
 - The PCs are her best hope at protection